 Do you want to travel across the globe to France to enjoy Parisian-influenced cuisine, or simply find an equal experience at your doorsteps?
-Because you can now transport yourself into the romantic Paris or Provence at one of these 10 French restaurants in Chicago.
+You can now transport yourself into the romantic Paris or Provence at one of these 10 French restaurants in Chicago.
 These dining gems scatter all across the city so you have somewhere to go no matter which neighborhood you’re in.
 Here, you can find bistros and brasseries boasting flavorful and unique dishes that are true to the Parisian lifestyle.

 From white-glove service to cafes, these 10 French restaurants are the best in Chicago.
 Bon Appetit!